Testing black hole metrics with binary black hole inspirals: Introduction

 Previous studies have used similar methods to extract parameters for gravitational waveforms from other theoretical models, without including BH spin effects~\cite{Cardenas-Avendano:2019zxd,Shashank:2021giy} and including BH spin effects~\cite{Das:2024mjq}.
 We use the same method for constraining possible deviations from the Kerr geometry as in Refs.~\cite{Cardenas-Avendano:2019zxd,Shashank:2021giy,Das:2024mjq} by utilizing the EOB formalism for phase calculations and the ppE framework for parameter extraction.
 By combining these two powerful techniques, we aim to provide stringent bounds on a number of ``deformation parameters'', contributing to further understanding of the fundamental properties of BHs.
 These deformation parameters are parameters that appear in these BH spacetimes beyond GR and can be used to measure possible deviations from the Kerr solution.
 As GW detectors continue to improve, this approach will play a critical role in testing GR and exploring the potential for new physics beyond the Einsteinian framework~\cite{LISA:2022yao}.

 It is important to note that our study does not, in essence, provide anything new.
 The analysis of GWs has already been carried out by the LIGO-Virgo Collaboration and no deviations from the predictions of GR have been detected.
 Our work maps their results to specific BH metrics, similar to the studies reported in~\cite{Cardenas-Avendano:2019zxd,Shashank:2021giy}, thereby obtaining constraints on a number of BH spacetimes beyond GR.
+In addition, we assess the potential impact of unmodeled physical effects, such as orbital eccentricity, on the inferred deformation parameters.
+This allows us to interpret the observational results in a physically transparent framework and to evaluate the robustness of the resulting constraints.

 The paper is structured as follows.
 In Sec.~\ref{sec:methodology}, we discuss the methodology and assumptions involved in the computations of the phase corrections due to the deviations from the Kerr spacetime.
 Sec.~\ref{sec:results} is organized into numerous subsections, each dedicated to a specific model and fundamental physics scenario examined.
 In these subsections, we constrain BH spacetimes beyond GR by comparing the theoretically predicted GW phases with observational data from the GW170608 event.
-In Sec.~\ref{sec:briefdiscussion}, we present a concise summary of our results.
+In Sec.~\ref{sec:briefdiscussion}, we summarize our main results and discuss potential systematic effects, in particular the impact of orbital eccentricity on the estimation of deformation parameters.
 Our conclusions are reported in Sec.~\ref{sec:conclusions}.